yash-jivani/Learn-React-CS/README.md

-# State with object
+# Redux with react

+## Installation

+`npm install redux`

+`npm install react-redux`

+## Basic

+What is props

-Make state with object
+Make Component

-Try to update and understand the problem

-Resolve the problem
+Pass data 1 component to other component

+Get data with props